 Your emotions are closely related to your ability to recall information.
-The emotional memory, or flashbulb memory, allows you to remember events with a great detail when there was an emotional arousal involved.
+The emotional memory, or flashbulb memory, allows you to remember events with great detail when there was emotional arousal involved.

 The emotional memory is not as strong or accurate as a photographic memory and not even close to an eidetic one.

 Still, it is way stronger than your average mental skill to retain information.
-The forgetting curve is way longer if the event effected you in an emotional way.
+The forgetting curve is way longer if the event affected you in an emotional way.

 How Does the Flashbulb Memory Works?

-According a a study made by Finkenhauer (1988) there is an specific outline of the events stored by your emotional memory system.
+According to a study made by Finkenhauer (1988), there is a specific outline of the events stored by your emotional memory system.

 - The event must have a significant event on the person who experienced, witnessed or heard about it.